 When I began to assemble the basket, I wasn’t sure exactly what it needed, so there was some trial and error as I went along.
-I knew for sure I would use the eucalyptus and blueberries pictured above, so that’s all I included in the picture above.
+I knew for sure I would use the eucalyptus and blueberries pictured above, so that’s all I included in the picture.
 In the end, I added white cherry blossoms and some trailing greenery for the front of the basket.
-I’ve listed all the supplies and was able to link to the exact items I used.

 *As you are inserting the different stems, some will need trimmed, and others won’t.
 Use wire cutters to trim your stems, but keep in mind they should go as deep into the styrofoam as possible.

 Step 1: Slice the corners off the styrofoam block with a sharp knife.
-Firmly place it in the basket, pushing it down all the way.
+Firmly place it in the basket, pushing it down all the way to the bottom of the basket.
 It should be wedged into the point of the basket.

 Step 2: Place your piece of trailing greenery into the styrofoam, at the front of the basket.

-Step 3: Place the two bunches of eucalyptus into the basket, one on either side of the styrofoam block.
-Insert them at a slight angle so the end of the bunch goes into the styrofoam.
+Step 3: Place the two bunches of eucalyptus into the flower basket, one on either side of the styrofoam block.
+Insert them at a slight angle, so the end of the bunch goes into the styrofoam.

-Step 4: Place the remainder of your stems into the styrofoam as evenly as possible.
+Step 4: Place the remainder of your blooms into the styrofoam as evenly as possible.
 The stems are easy to pull out if any adjustment is needed.

 After assembling a wreath or basket, hang it on your door to make final adjustments.
 The view from the door is completely different than the view from the work table.
 As soon as I hung the basket on my door, I knew it was off-balance.
 The white cherry blossoms were all in the back, and I needed some in the front.
 I didn’t have any more though…so I had to improvise.
 I decided to move the cherry blossoms around so they were more evenly distributed.
 Problem solved…but I really wish I had a few more!

-This is the sort of project that you can totally make your own.
+This is the sort of door decor project that you can totally make your own.
 Use your favorite spring flowers, or simply use whatever you have on hand.
 The bow is completely optional.
-When placed on a wreath hanger, the basket rests nicely against the door.
-Wrapping the ribbon around it does steady it a bit, but it’s not necessary.
+When placed on a wreath hanger, this front door basket rests nicely against the door.
+Wrapping the ribbon around the wreath hanger steadies it, but it’s not necessary.

-I love this door basket so much that I’m going to keep it around all year.
+I love this hanging basket design so much that I’m going to keep it around all year.
 I can see it stuffed with evergreens and red berries at Christmas, and cotton boll stems and mums in the fall.
 Thank you so much for stopping by.
 Until next time…